Is it because I lied when I was seventeen?

 - Food Fight: The video for "Sing" has one occurring at a fancy lunch.
 Notably re-enacted on Top of the Pops.

 - Lyrics/Video Mismatch: "Flowers in the Window", which is a sweet love ditty about the singer comparing the woman they love to the beautiful flowers around them, is set to a music video that features the band wandering into a village populated exclusively by heavily pregnant women and then finding the sole man in the entire village chained up like an animal in a cage and screaming for help, prompting them to flee for their lives.
 It does become slightly more relevant if you're familiar with the term "flowers in the window" being a euphemism for "pregnant", in which case the song becomes a celebration of the singer's love for their pregnant wife.
-Still doesn't make the ending of the video anything less of a Shocking Swerve.

 - New Sound Album: The Man Who is a more melancholic-sounding album than the more outright Britpop Good Feeling.